 All book printing files must be in Adobe PDF format, all content pages combined into 1 pdf file and cover file submitted separately.
 Please review the following specifications before submitting your artwork.
 If there are difficulties complying with the requirements, let us know and we will try to assist you.

-Spine Width: Contact us for exact measurement according to your page count and paper stock.
+Spine Width: Contact us or use this Spine Width Calculator for exact measurement according to your page count and paper stock.
 Hardcover books will require a minimum of 4mm spine when less than 24 pages.

 Color Mode: Color in CMYK, images with minimum 300dpi.